How To Identify A Bug Online

 tick under flashlight light

 First, get a good photograph of your subject bug and/or of the damage/injury you suspect is bug-caused.
-Even moderately-priced digital cameras usually have some kind of "macro" function which allows you to get a close-up picture.
+Even moderately-priced digital cameras (or smart phones) usually have some kind of "macro" function which allows you to get a close-up picture.
 The image of the mite above was taken with an inexpensive digital camera in "macro" mode then enlarged with simple photo editing software.

 If you need more light on your subject an ordinary flashlight works well (see photo of tick).